kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 ## Overview

-Kyma uses Prometheus alert rules for monitoring the health of its resources.
-This chart is the starting point for configuring alert rules.
+Kyma uses Prometheus alert rules to monitor the health of its resources.
+Use this chart to configure alert rules.

-### Creating Alert Rules in Kyma
+## Alert rules

+You can define the following alert rules:

+- Pod is not running

+    The Alertmanager sends out alerts when one of the Pods is not running in `kyma-system`, `kyma-integration`, `istio-system`, `kube-public`, or `kube-system` Namespaces.

+- Monitor Persistent Volume Claims (PVC)

+    The Alertmanager triggers the rule when PVC exceeds 90% for the following system Namespaces: `kyma-system`, `kyma-integration`, `heptio-ark`, `istio-system`, `kube-public`, or `kube-system`.
+To avoid this, increase the capacity of PVC.

+-  Monitor CPU Usage

+    The Alertmanager triggers the rule when CPU usage exceeds 90% for Pods in the `kyma-system` Namespace.
+For the alert rule to activate, make sure to add the `alertcpu: "yes"` label to Pods.

+- Monitor Memory usage

+    The Alertmanager triggers the rule when Memory usage exceeds 90% for Pods in the `kyma-system` Namespace.
+For the alert rule to activate, make sure to add the `alertmem: "yes"` to Pods.

+## Create alert rules

-Prometheus uses the a label selector **spec.ruleSelector** to identify those ConfigMap that holding Prometheus rule files.
+Prometheus uses the  **spec.ruleSelector** label selector to identify ConfigMaps which include Prometheus rule files.

 ```yaml
 {{- if .Values.rulesSelector }}